 Confined animals are more susceptible to transmitting disease due to their close contact and from being moved from site to site.
-Chronic Wasting Disease (CWD) has been found in several captive deer herds in Iowa.
-It is likely that without action the disease will enter Iowa's wild deer population which would be devastating to Iowa's white-tail population and economy.
-ISAC supports regulations or prohibitions on private deer herds that reduce the threat of CWD to the wild deer population.
+Chronic Wasting Disease (CWD) has been found in several captive deer herds and in the wild population in northeastern lowa.
+It is important to give the lowa Department of Natural Resources the tools and funding to implement the CWD Response Plan to protect lowa's deer population and economy.
+ISAC supports regulations or prohibitions on private deer herds which would reduce the threat of CWD to the wild deer population.